 Bedtime Stories Organically Teach Life Lessons Without Being “Preachy”

-For example, the touching picture book A Chair For My Mother tells the story of Rosa, her mother, and grandmother.
+For example, the touching picture book A Chair for My Mother (Reading Rainbow Books) tells the story of Rosa, her mother, and grandmother.
 When their home is destroyed by fire, they all save their coins as they hope to buy a comfortable chair for her hard-working mother.